The launch of the next FIFA game - FIFA 21 - has finally arrived and eager gamers certainly have the popular EA Sports title on their wishlist.

-FIFA 21 will be available to play on PS4, Xbox One and PC.
-It will also be released on the next generation consoles PS5 and Xbox Series X.
+FIFA 21 is available to play on PS4, Xbox One and PC.
+It was released on the next generation consoles PS5 and Xbox Series X on December 4.

-Xbox Series X will be released worldwide on November 10.
+Xbox Series X was released worldwide on November 10.

 Google Stadia, which was launched in 2019, did not have FIFA 20, but FIFA 21 will be available to play on the new platform.

 Once again, the Switch version of the game will be a 'Legacy Edition' with no new game modes or gameplay changes, but featuring updated squads and kits.

 FIFA 21 was available to pre-order a number of months before the release date on June 18, to coincide with the launch announcement of the game.